snorklerjoe/rpi-mongo/README.md

 **I don't have time to finish this right now but I think it's not too far from working.**

+## The Current Conundrum
+Libcrypto from libssl-dev isn't being recognized by the scons configure tool.

 ## The Goal
 - Maintained images
 - Supporting several raspi architectures